Posts

 Image

-Epistemology is the study of knowledge.
-Epistemology is a layer which governs how we distinguish between raw inputs (data), structured meaning (information), and actionable knowledge.
+Epistemology is the study of the nature and sources of knowledge ; how we know what we think we know.
+In business, there is the notion of "due diligence".
+You would not sign a contract without performing adequate due diligence.
+Epistemology is similar to doing that same due diligence on your own thoughts and data to understand what you know and why you know it.
+Epistemology is a layer which governs how we distinguish between raw inputs (data), structured meaning (information), and trusted actionable knowledge.
 Imagine "data", "information", and "knowledge" in terms of building a house.
 Bricks, 2 by 4s, cement, rebar; that is the level of "data".
 The raw materials used to build a house.
 "Unprocessed".
 Walls, doors, windows, roof, floor; that is the level of "information".
 Information is like the bricks, 2 by 4s, and cement arranged into the structures that make up the house.
-"Processed bricks, 2 by 4s, and cement."
-House, a structure made up of walls, doors, windows, roof, and floor that you can live in.
-The house is made of walls, doors, windows, a roof, and a floor which makes it something you might be able to live in.
-"Completed structure."
-Blueprints, inspection process, building code; that is the epistemology.
-Epistemology...
+"Processed bricks, 2 by 4s, and...

 Reference Reporting Frameworks